 Interview by Yara Kashlan (RSJ '16)

-Melinda Maldonado, RSJ '13, is the Senior Communications and Internal Newsroom Consultant at Ontario Treasury Board Secretariat
+Melinda Maldonado, RSJ '13, is the Strategic Advisor, Anti-Racism Directorate at Ontario Public Service.
+This interview was conducted when she was the Senior Communications and Internal Newsroom Consultant at Ontario Treasury Board Secretariat

 You graduated from the Master of Journalism (MJ) program here at Ryerson, what did you do your undergrad in?

 I did an Honours Bachelor of Arts in Spanish Studies at the University of Guelph.
 I also took a ton of sociology and women’s studies courses.
 I was a teaching assistant, and did a semester abroad in Ecuador, where I have citizenship.
 It was also a great opportunity to start writing for the campus paper The Ontarion.
 I wrote a column called Visible Voices on issues impacting racialized students.
 After spending a few years working in Guatemala and South Korea I decided to come back and get a journalism degree so I could open Al Jazeera’s first bureau in Ecuador.

 What have you been up to since you graduated from the MJ program?

 I was a reporting intern at the Toronto Star while I was wrapping up my Major Research Project.
 I was chairing a Pan Am volunteer committee, and through that network started to have informal chats with people working in communications.

 I eventually landed a one-year contract as a digital editor at Maclean’s, and I loved my work.
 I was on the web team, and produced digital content and worked on stories ranging from missing and murdered Indigenous women to Mike Duffy’s Peruvian love child.
 After six months I quit to jump into communications, and have been working for the Ontario Public Service ever since.